-- To pursue a graduate degree at Wichita State, students must be admitted to the specific program for which they are seeking a degree.
-Students may not be admitted to more than one graduate program at a time.
+To pursue a graduate degree at Wichita State, students must be admitted to the specific program for which they are seeking a degree.
+Students may not be admitted to or pursue more than one graduate program at a time.

-- To remain in good standing in a graduate degree program, students must maintain a grade point average of at least 3.000 in all courses on the student’s WSU plan of study (excluding transfer work) and for all graduate work taken at WSU.
+In order to graduate, students must have an overall grade point average of at least 3.000 for all WSU courses on the Plan of Study AND for all graduate work completed at Wichita State University.
 Grades lower than C, including C-, cannot be used to satisfy degree requirements, but such grades earned may be repeated.

-- Transfer credit that is accepted must have been in courses started six years or less before the semester in which the degree work is completed, unless the transfer work is from a previously earned graduate degree, graduate certificate, or graduate badge.
+Transfer credit that is accepted must have been in courses started 10 years or less before the semester in which the degree work is completed, unless the transfer work is from a previously earned graduate degree, graduate certificate, or graduate badge.